 Insulation design and detailing should avoid thermal bridging by ensuring continuous insulation between the internal and external skins in all external walls.
-Bridging through continuous concrete ribs and edge beams or failure to ensure all junctions have continuous insulation is a common design fault.
+Thermal bridging through continuous concrete ribs and edge beams, or failure to ensure all junctions have continuous insulation, are common design faults.

 Source: Composite Global Solutions

 Precast concrete provides one of the highest levels of acoustic separation of any common housing construction system for both internal and external walls.
 Solid construction performs well above the minimum Weighted Sound Reduction Index (Rw) rating required by the National Construction Code.

 Joints and openings must be detailed properly to maintain sound ratings.
 Precast concrete houses have fewer joints, and dimensional accuracy allows for the snug fitting of acoustically sound windows and doors.
 Because service outlets are cast into wall panels, sound transmission weakness around switches and power outlets is avoided and transmission through cavities or air spaces is prevented.

 Fire and pest resistance